airbnb/chronon/docs/source/Flink.md

 _**Important**: The Flink connector is an experimental feature that is still in the process of being open-sourced._

 Chronon on Flink is an alternative to Chronon on Spark Streaming.
-It's intended for organizations that don't have access to Spark Streaming or want to use the [The Tiled Architecture](./Tiled_Architecture.md).
+It's intended for organizations that either don't have access to Spark Streaming or want to use [The Tiled Architecture](./Tiled_Architecture.md).

 ## How to use the Flink connector

-The process of integrating Flink will be different at each organization.
-The overall idea is simple: you need to integrate the [FlinkJob](https://github.com/airbnb/chronon/blob/master/flink/src/main/scala/ai/chronon/flink/FlinkJob.scala) so that it reads an event stream (e.g. Kafka) and writes out to a KV store.
+The process of integrating Flink will differ among organizations.
+The overall idea is simple: you need to integrate the [FlinkJob](https://github.com/airbnb/chronon/blob/master/flink/src/main/scala/ai/chronon/flink/FlinkJob.scala) so that it reads an event stream (e.g., Kafka) and writes out to a KV store.

 There are two versions of the Flink app that you can choose from, tiled and untiled.
 See [The Tiled Architecture](./Tiled_Architecture.md) for an overview of the differences.
-In short, the untiled version writes out events to the KV store, whereas the tiled version writes out pre-aggregates.
+Briefly, the untiled version writes out events to the KV store, whereas the tiled version writes out pre-aggregates.
 In [FlinkJob.scala](https://github.com/airbnb/chronon/blob/master/flink/src/main/scala/ai/chronon/flink/FlinkJob.scala) you will find both options.

 You will also likely need to modify your `KVStore` implementation while integrating Flink.